Introduction

 Definitions

-• Artificial intelligence or AI indicates the use of machine learning technology, software, automation, and algorithms to perform tasks and set rules or predictions, based on existing datasets and instructions.
+• Artificial Intelligence or AI indicates the use of machine learning technology, software, automation, and algorithms to perform tasks, set rules, or make predictions based on existing datasets and instructions.

-• Embedded AI Tools are AI tools that are embedded in existing software tools approved and used at Mid Michigan College, but which do not require approval for use from the Technology Council.
+• Embedded AI Tools are AI tools that are embedded in existing software tools approved and used at Mid, but which do not require separate approval from the Technology Council.
+Examples: Microsoft Word’s spelling and grammar checker, Microsoft 365 Suite, Google Workspace, Adobe Creative Suite, and Zoom.

-• Generative AI is a type of artificial intelligence that can create new content, like text, images, or music, based on patterns learned from existing data, rather than just analyzing or predicting.
-Ex.
-ChatGPT, Gemini, MS CoPilot, note taker assistance.
+• Generative AI (GenAI) is a type of artificial intelligence that can create new content, such as text, images, or music, based on patterns learned from existing data, rather than just analyzing or predicting.
+Examples: ChatGPT, Gemini, Claude, and Microsoft Copilot note-taking features.

-• Instructional content is any material used directly in the teaching and learning process.
+• Instructional Content is defined as any material used directly in the teaching and learning process.
 It supports student learning outcomes and is typically created or curated by faculty or instructional staff.

-• Non-instructional content is any material not directly used in classroom instruction but still important to the College's operations, communications, or services.
+• Non-Instructional Content is any material not directly used in classroom instruction but still important to Mid’s operations, communications, or services.

 Guiding Principles

-The intent of this Policy is to provide general guidance on the use of AI at Mid Michigan College in such a way that Mid Michigan College can leverage the use of AI as a tool while ensuring it continues to meet legal obligations and acts in an ethical manner.
-The use of AI at Mid Michigan College should never compromise Mid Michigan College’s core values or introduce undue risks to the organization.
-Rather, the use of AI at Mid Michigan College should be focused on improving business efficiencies and enhancing Mid Michigan College’s ability to fulfill its mission.
+The intent of this Policy is to provide general guidance on the use of AI at Mid so that Mid can leverage AI as a tool while ensuring it continues to meet legal obligations and acts in an ethical manner.
+The use of AI should never compromise Mid’s core values or introduce undue risks.
+The use of AI at Mid should be focused on improving business efficiencies and enhancing Mid’s ability to fulfill its mission.

-When third-party software, services, or contractors are utilized or employed, any AI usage by these parties or services must be noted and evaluated carefully.
-Contracted services that utilize AI technology should be considered in a similar manner to individual AI usage.
-Consult with the Information Technology/Business Services about the inclusion of an AI-specific clause in any vendor or contractor agreements.
+When third-party software, services, or contractors are utilized, any AI usage by these parties must be noted and evaluated carefully.
+Contracted services that utilize AI technology should be considered in a comparable manner to individual AI usage.
+Consult with Information Technology/Business Services about the inclusion of an AI-specific clause in any vendor or contractor agreements.

-The following principles must be followed when considering the use of an AI system at Mid Michigan College.
+The following principles must be followed when considering the use of an AI system at Mid.

 • AI is an advancing technology.
 We will see it integrate into search engines, email systems, websites, and beyond.
-If these tools are not managed by the College, they should be treated as Open AI systems.
+If Mid does not manage these tools, they should be treated as Open AI systems.
 Caution should be used when entering information.
-Example: Google Apps is managed by the College, and we have some control over how AI is applied.
-Microsoft email, Yahoo email, and other email systems are not managed by the College and should be treated as Open AI systems.
+Example: Mid manages Google Apps, including GMAIL, and we have some control over how AI is applied.
+Microsoft email, Yahoo email, and other email systems are not managed by Mid and should be treated as Open AI systems.

 • All AI-generated content (writing, datasets, graphs, pictures, etc.) must be thoroughly reviewed by an individual with proficiency in evaluating such content for accuracy as well as general proofing and editing.
 AI-generated content should be viewed as a starting point, and not the finished product.
-AI-generated content, especially materials for media, promotion, or public consumption (such as flyers, logos, promotional items, or messaging being posted internally or externally)—must be developed and/or approved by Strategic Communications prior to distribution or publication.
+AI generated content, especially materials for media, promotion, or public consumption (such as flyers, logos, promotional items, or messaging being posted internally or externally) must be developed and/or approved by the Strategic Communications department prior to distribution or publication.

-• Artificial Intelligence systems are trained on data that may contain inherent bias.
-Users of these systems are responsible for reviewing any AI-produced content for bias and correcting it, as necessary.
+• AI systems are trained on data that may contain inherent bias.
+Users of these systems are responsible for reviewing any AI produced content for bias and correcting it, as necessary.

-• When integrating AI tools into college-specific software, Mid Michigan College Representatives must document all AI systems they are utilizing and for what function.
+• When integrating AI tools into Mid specific software, users must document all AI systems they are utilizing and for what function.
 Documentation of approved AI tools is not required.
-This applies if the college were to create its own AI assistant.
+This applies if Mid were to create its own AI assistant.

 • Software or services that integrate AI features being considered for purchase must meet any terms of use or contractual limitations.
-Contractual restrictions or terms of use may confine Mid Michigan College’s use of an AI system that would otherwise be legally compliant and ethically sound.
+Contractual restrictions or terms of use may confine Mid’s use of an AI system that would otherwise be legally compliant and ethically sound.
 For example, an AI system’s terms of use may require certain disclaimers in certain situations or may prohibit the use of the AI system to do certain tasks.
-Mid Michigan College Representatives should have all terms of use or AI systems contracts reviewed by the Information Technology/Business Office to ensure compliance with contractual obligations in using an AI system.
+Users should have all terms of use or AI systems contracts reviewed by the Information Technology/Business Services to ensure compliance with contractual obligations in using an AI system.

-• Approval of an AI system does not eliminate the need for other internal approvals required at Mid Michigan College for the use of technology, such as a security review, privacy review, cost review and spending approval, legal review, human resources review, etc. An AI system should go through the same review and approval process as other software or services at Mid Michigan College.
-Reference section VII review and approval process.
+• Approval of an AI system does not eliminate the need for other internal approvals required at Mid for the use of technology, such as a security review, privacy review, cost review, spending approval, legal review, human resources review, etc. An AI system should go through the same review and approval process as other software or services at Mid.
+Reference General AI System Use Standards & Use Approval section below.

 Prohibited Uses

-• Use of AI systems in meetings where Non-public Mid Michigan College data or personal information is discussed, including but not limited to confidential or sensitive meetings.
+• Use of AI systems in meetings where Non-Public Mid data or personal information is discussed, including but not limited to confidential or sensitive meetings.

 • The use of third-party AI tools, such as meeting recorders, note-taking tools, and writing proofreaders, is only permitted if the tool has been approved and all meeting participants have agreed to its use.